Nandan1567/Hotel-Management-System/README.md

 # Hotel-Management-System
-The Library Management System is an application forassisting a librarian in managing a book library in auniversity.
-The system would provide basic set of features to add/update ,
+Hotel Management System is a software system where the management of entire hotel is computerized.

 Further explanations and assumptions:

-1.member can be borrowed the books
+1.one user can book one room
-2.increment and decrement the stock
+2.one room can have only 3 members not more then 3

 ### Prerequisites